highfellow/js-l10n/README.md

 js-l10n
 =======

-Localisation library for [requirejs](http://requirejs.org/), based on code from [WebL10n](https://github.com/fabi1cazenave/webL10n).
-This is the core localisation engine only, ported to requirejs in a way that is platform-neutral.
+Localisation library for projects using [requirejs](http://requirejs.org/) or [nodejs](http://nodejs.org/), based largely on code from [WebL10n](https://github.com/fabi1cazenave/webL10n).
+This is the core localisation engine only, ported to requirejs/nodejs in a way that is platform-neutral.

-The platform-dependent code is in separate adapter modules - [TODO] for the filesystem under nodejs, and [TODO] for the browser using requirejs.
+The platform-dependent code is in separate adapter modules - [js-l10n-browser](https://github.com/highfellow/js-l10n-browser) for the browser using requirejs), and [js-l10n-node-fs](https://github.com/highfellow/js-l10n-node-fs) for the filesystem under nodejs.

 To use this module, you need to choose an adapter that is suitable for your application.
 The adapter handles loading localisation resource files; everything else is in this module.